BTEC diplomas

 What are the entry requirements?

-While entry requirements can vary according to the BTEC course and the criteria set out by the school or college, you'll typically need up to five GCSE passes at grade 9 to 4.
+While entry requirements can vary according to the course and the school or college, you'll typically need up to five GCSE passes at grade 9 to 4.

 What can BTEC students go on to do?